 2. Accuracy and reliability

 2.1.
 Sampling error

 The indicator for this survey is not applicable.

 2.1.1 Sampling error indicators

 The indicator for this survey is not applicable.

-2.1.2 Bias due to sample selection process
+2.1.2 Bias in sample selection process

 The indicator for this survey is not applicable.

 2.2.
 Non-sampling error

-Non-sampling error appears in the form of measurement error and processing error.
+Non-sampling errors include coverage errors and measurement errors.

 2.2.1 Coverage error

-Overcoverage is the inclusion of vessels whose length is less than 12 meters and gross tonnage less than 15 GT, or those authorised to carry less than 12 passengers.
+Over-coverage is the inclusion of vessels whose length is less than 12 meters and gross tonnage less than 15 GT, or those authorised to carry less than 12 passengers.

-The assessment of overcoverage is made on the basis of the number of reports on arrivals/departures of ships whose gross tonnage is less than 15 GT and which have neither a

-call sign, nor IMO number, nor national identification number on the basis of which it is possible to check their length or carrying capacity of passengers.
+The assessment of over-coverage is made on the basis of the number of reports on arrivals/departures of ships whose gross tonnage is less than 15 GT and which have neither a call sign, nor IMO number, nor national identification number on the basis of which it is possible to check their length or carrying capacity of passengers.

 2.2.2 Over-coverage rate

 Over-coverage rate is 0%.